 This document establishes a vocabulary of terms and the related definitions used in ISO/TC 22/SC 37 standards.

-This International Standard specifies test procedures for measuring the reference energy consumption and reference range of purely electrically propelled passenger cars and commercial vehicles of a maximum authorized total mass of 3 500 kg and maximum speed greater than or equal to 70 km/h.
+This document specifies test procedures for measuring the reference energy consumption and reference range of purely electrically propelled passenger cars and commercial vehicles of a maximum authorized total mass (in accordance with ISO 1176) of 3 500 kg and a maximum speed of 70 km/h or more.

 This International Standard specifies the procedures for measuring the road performance of purely electrically propelled passenger cars and commercial vehicles of a maximum authorized total mass of 3 500 kg1).